CtrlK

 Completeness

-Clearly answers both what (analyzes Windows event logs in Splunk to detect various attack types using SPL queries mapped to MITRE ATT&CK) and when (explicit 'Use when' clause specifying SOC analysts investigating Windows-based threats, building detection queries, or performing forensic timeline analysis).
+Clearly answers both 'what' (analyzes Windows event logs in Splunk to detect various attack types using SPL queries mapped to MITRE ATT&CK) and 'when' (explicit 'Use when SOC analysts need to investigate Windows-based threats, build detection queries, or perform forensic timeline analysis').

 3 / 3